bugs-jupyter/empirical-study/README.md

 This repository includes all the collected and analyzed data for this study.

 ## Mined data
-In the "rawdata" directory are all the mining data from StackOverflow and GitHub
+In the "rawdata" directory are all the mining data from StackOverflow and GitHub.

+### To extract the StackOverflow base, the following query was used:

 ```
 select Id,PostTypeId,AcceptedAnswerId,ParentId,CreationDate,DeletionDate,Score,ViewCount,OwnerUserId,OwnerDisplayName,